 This cache is located within Hatfield Forest, the last remaining Royal Medieval Hunting Forest in England.
-Part of a series of caches on National Trust land at Hatfield Forest, Essex the geocache trail at National Trust Hatfield Forest is an ideal way for people to explore and engage with this beautiful and historic forest.
+Part of a series of caches on National Trust land at Hatfield Forest, the geocache trail is an ideal way for people to explore and engage with this beautiful and historic forest.

-Join the Trail to explore the forest and imagine how the forest has changed during its history.
+Join a Trail to explore the forest and imagine how it would have changed during its history.

 Each geocache contains a log book for you to leave your name and comments, as well as some information on the immediate surroundings in the forest.
 The geocaches may be camouflaged with leaves and twigs, so please replace these when you have finished each one so that other people can enjoy the treasure hunt.